-We chose these children’s rock wall holds because they could be shipped right away, were highly rated and were pretty inexpensive.
+We chose these children’s rock wall holds because they could be shipped right away and were highly rated.
 We figured we could try them out and always return them if they did not work well.
 Not to mention, this kit came with a pretty sturdy climbing rope that we attached to the playset.

-These rock wall holds were also very easy to install.
+These colorful climbing holds were also very easy to install.
 My husband was able to add them to his rock wall structure within 30 minutes.
-We love when DIY projects don’t end up taking a long time!
+We love when DIY projects don’t end up taking a lot of time!